EvoNetHIV/EvoNetHIV/documentation/vaccine_overview_RMD.md

 -   *fraction.vaccinated*: Specifies what fraction of the total population will be vaccinated (and in the vaccine trial; ideally, should be relatively low fraction around 0.10 to 0.25
--   *vaccine.rollout.year*: Specifies at what model year vaccination of agents begins
+-   *vaccine.rollout.year*: Specifies the beginning of model year vaccination of agents begins
 -   *vaccine.rollout.duration.years*: Specifies over how many years should the vaccinations occur to reach the target specified with parameter fraction.vaccinated
--   *daily.vaccine.reversion.rate*: Specifies at what mean daily rate the vaccine effect ends for an individual agent; e.g., a value of 1/365 specifies the vaccine efficacy will be expected to wane after a year while a very low number (e.g., 10e-5) will indicate that the vaccine essentially does not wane
+-   *vacc\_type*: Specifies how quickly the vaccine takes effect.
+If the default value of “standard” then vaccine have maximum efficacy immediately (i.e, phi = 1).
+If “linear”, then the vaccine will take a specified duration to reach maximum efficacy(phi=1) with a constant daily increase in efficacy.
+-   *vacc\_phi\_daily\_increase*: When vacc\_type=“linear”, this sets
+    the rate of daily increase of phi from near 0 (.0001, the default value of parameter *initial\_phi\_value*) to 1.
+If maximum vaccine efficacy should be reached in 7 months after vaccination for an agent, then vacc\_phi\_daily\_increase would be set to 1/210.
+-   *vacc\_min\_efficacy\_duration*: Specifies the minimum time period in days after vaccination before the vaccine effects begins to wane.
+    If there is no ramp-up of vaccine efficacy (vacc\_type=“standard”), then this period is simply the period after vaccination.
+If vacc\_type=“linear”, the the duration of ramp-up needs to be considered; if the vaccine should last one year before waning after reaching maximum efficacy and the ramp up takes 7 months, vacc\_min\_efficacy\_duration should be set to 6935 ((12+7)\*365).
+-   *vaccine\_waning\_type*: Specifies how the vaccine effects wanes after the period specified by vacc\_min\_efficacy\_duration ends.
+    “daily\_prob” specifies a daily binomial probability of the vaccine effect ending; “cliff\_edge” specifies the vaccine effects wanes all at once when the minimum efficacy duration is reached; and “exponential” specifies an exponential decay.
+-   *daily.vaccine.reversion.rate*: When
+    vaccine\_waning\_type=“daily\_prob”, this parameter specifies the
+    the daily probability of the vaccine effect ending (e..g, 1/365); a very, very small value indicates essentially no waning of the vaccine effect (e.g., 1e-6).
+-   *vacc\_exp\_decline\_rate*: When
+    vaccine\_waning\_type=“exponential”, this number (e.g., -0.0004),
+    specifies the daily decay rate in vaccine efficacy.
 -   *revaccination.eligibility.years*: Specifies after how many years a vaccinated agent is eligible for another vaccination
--   *prop\_vaccinated\_placebo*: Specifies what proportion of the vaccinated population will receive a placebo. initial\_trial\_participants: Though the vaccine trial typically does not begin immediately in a model, to allow a “burn-in” period, a small number of agents at the model start are required to be specified as being in the trial to ensure proper network estimation.
+-   *prop\_vaccinated\_placebo*: Specifies what proportion of the vaccinated population will receive a placebo if a vaccine trial is simulated
+-   *initial\_trial\_participants*: Though the vaccine trial typically does not begin immediately in a model, to allow a “burn-in” period, a small number of agents at the model start are required to be specified as being in the trial to ensure proper network estimation.